-Brazilian zouk is a dance I fell in love with from the very first day.
-Four years later it’s still my favorite dance style.
+Brazilian zouk is a dance I fell in love with very quickly.
+Many years later it’s still my favorite dance style.
 Since it’s not that well-known here compared to salsa or bachata and people always ask me about it (“You dance WHAT?”), I decided to dedicate a whole blog post to Brazilian zouk.
 I’m going to share with you a video playlist of the best zouk demos, talk about the history and also give you the reasons why I like it so much.

 Introduction To Brazilian Zouk